chromium/chromium/docs/updater/functional_spec.md

 TODO(crbug.com/1327491) - is this needed?
 If yes, document the algorithm.

 #### Installer APIs
-As part of installing or updating an application, the updater will execute the application's installer.
+As part of installing or updating an application, the updater executes the application's installer.
 The API for the application installer is platform- specific.